 - Culture of Barcelona.
 Barcelona’s locals call themselves Catalans, never Spaniards.
 Although the city is a part of Spain, its residents are proud of their heritage and feel stronger connections to Catalonia.
-To be on the safe side and make friends with the locals, avoid mentioning complicated relationship between Catalonia and Spain altogether when traveling to Barcelona.
+To be on the safe side and make friends with the locals, avoid mentioning complicated relationship between Catalonia and Spain altogether.

 - Pickpocketing.
 Be aware of pickpocketing and wear your purse of bag in front of you.
 We didn’t experiences any issues with it but heard about many people who did.